StarCrusher96/Kerbal-Star-Systems-2/README.md

 **Special thanks**
 TheSpacePotato • OoglakKerman • JadeOfMaar • Spaceman • Caden • Chaotic Protocol • Ciara Rayne Cloud • Bogue • Community testers and players

+And a big extra thank you to TheSpacePotato, you’ve been in this with me since 2016.
+True co-pilot energy. 🜂

 ---

 ## 📜 License